Praxis Impact Bond Fund

-About 34% percent of the Praxis Impact Bond Fund assets are in positive impact bonds as of Sept.
-30, 2021.
+Over 38% percent of the Praxis Impact Bond Fund assets are in positive impact bonds as of June 30, 2022.

 See the top sectors of positive impact bonds in the portfolio.

-Download the Impact Bond impact sheet (PDF) to read more about the impact.
+Download the current Real Impact Quarterly (PDF) to read more about real impact.

 Investments are subject to market fluctuations, may lose value, are subject to change, and are not subject to any company or government guarantees.

-*Community Impact Other: includes education, health, philanthropy, women-impact investments and more.
+*Community Impact Other: includes education, philanthropy, women-impact investments and more.

 Stories of impact